BillingtonDev/BillingtonDev/README.md

 - 🔭 I’m currently working on a personal website, ML project on car data from the Statistics Canada, and a couple of other things which will be coming down the line.
 - 🌱 I’m currently learning Javascript, expanding in ScikitLearn, and about to dive into Xcode.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/micah-billington/)
-- ⚡ Fun fact: I am a complete history nerd.
+- ⚡ Fun fact: I love coffee, am a novice snowboarder, and am a complete history nerd.
 - 🤔 I’m looking for help with book recommendations, project ideas, and any feedback whatsoever!
 - 👯 I’m looking to collaborate on ML, Data Analytics, Web Development.